sergeinack3/PowerEduc/h5p/h5plib/v124/joubel/core/readme_powereduc.txt

     A script for testing this part can be found in MDL-68068

 2. Add namespace to this library to avoid collision.
 It means:
-  - Add the "namespace Moodle;" line at the top of all the h5p*.php files in the root folder.
+  - Add the "namespace PowerEduc;" line at the top of all the h5p*.php files in the root folder.
   - Replace \H5Pxxx uses to H5Pxxx (for instance, in h5p-default-storage.class.php there are several references to \H5PCore that must be replaced with H5PCore).
   - Add "use ZipArchive;" in h5p.classes.h5p (check that it's still used before replacing it when upgrading the library).